Contact centers are where customers go to find solutions to their problems.

 When customers refuse to act constructively and alternative methods have been exhausted, set limits and end the interaction.

-To build healthier businesses, it is important to manage customer’s expectations and take the necessary steps to avoid arguments, disputes and other forms of conflict.
-Customer service representatives can use the above conflict resolution tips to resolve most disputes to resolve issues before they impact the company.
+To build healthier businesses, it is important to manage customer expectations and take the necessary steps to avoid arguments, disputes, and other forms of conflict.
+Customer service representatives can use these tips for conflict resolution to resolve most disputes before they impact the company.

 Don’t make matters worse for your customers by making them go through a never-ending IVR or not calling them back if the call drops.
 Help your call center agents automate great customer service over the phone by using award-winning virtual call center software.